 In Arizona, trace chemotherapy waste is placed in yellow containers and must be picked up by a licensed medical waste transporter and disposed of via medical waste incineration.

 Arizona regulations require that all chemotherapy waste must be treated by incineration in an approved facility.
-Bulk waste must be sent to a RCRA-approved incinerator.
-But trace waste — with one exception — may be sent to a medical waste incinerator.
-These incinerators have less stringent transportation and documentation requirements, and thus cost significantly less to dispose of than bulk waste.
+Bulk waste must go to RCRA-approved incinerators, and trace waste — with one exception — may go to a medical waste incinerator.
+These incinerators have less stringent transportation and documentation requirements, costing significantly less to dispose of than bulk waste.

 The Exception: Arsenic Trioxide

 Of the nine chemotherapy drugs listed under RCRA, the exception is arsenic trioxide, a P-listed (acutely toxic) hazardous waste.
-To be “RCRA empty,” all the contents must be removed and it must be triple rinsed.
-This is not possible in most healthcare settings, so it is to be considered bulk waste.
-There is one exception to this exception (no wonder people are confused!): The EPA does allow a used arsenic trioxide syringe to be discarded as trace chemotherapy.
+In order to consider this “RCRA empty,” all the contents must be removed and triple rinsed.
+This is not possible in most healthcare settings, and should therefore be considered bulk waste.